Guangzhou F.C. in international competitions

-Guangzhou F.C. is a Chinese professional football club based in Guangzhou.
+Guangzhou F.C. was a Chinese professional football club based in Guangzhou.
 Their first participation in international competitions was during the 2012 season, when they competed in the AFC Champions League.
 Their first match was against Jeonbuk Hyundai Motors, won by Guangzhou 5–1.

 Guangzhou won the AFC Champions League on two occasions, in 2013 and 2015.

 Matches

 All results list Guangzhou's goal tally first.